DualScale: Energy-Efficient Disaggregated LLM Serving via Phase-Aware Placement and DVFS: Design

 Our objective is to minimize the energy consumption of a P/D-disaggregated LLM serving system while satisfying strict TTFT and TPOT SLOs under dynamically varying workloads.
 As discussed in \autoref{sec:challenges}, this problem is challenging due to (i) the asymmetric performance characteristics of prefill and decode, and (ii) time-varying workload intensity and input/output length distributions.

 \textbf{Key insight: hierarchical control with coordinated feasibility and adaptation.} \name is built on the observation that energy-efficient serving requires separating feasibility enforcement from fine-grained energy optimization, while coordinating both through predictive models.
 Placement decisions determine the feasible operating region by provisioning sufficient compute, memory, and latency headroom.
 Within this feasible region, fine-grained DVFS can safely exploit transient workload slack to reduce energy.
+To realize this insight, \name adopts a {\it two-tier control architecture} operating at distinct timescales.